VFPX/Win32API/samples/sample_450.md

 * <a href="http://www.markusegger.com/Articles/Article.aspx?quickid=03050801">Using GDI+ in ASP.NET Web Applications, Part 1</a>
 * <a href="http://www.markusegger.com/Articles/Article.aspx?quickid=0307031">Using GDI+ in ASP.NET Web Applications, Part 2</a>

-<a href="http://foxpro.advisor.com/doc/14141">Using GDI+ in the VFP 9 Report Writer</a> by <a href="http://fox.wikis.com/wc.dll?Wiki~ChristofWollenhaupt">Christof Wollenhaupt</a> published in July 2004 issue of FoxPro Advisor.

-<a href="http://foxproadvisor.com/doc/12044">Get to Know .NET GDI+</a> by <a href="http://advisor.com/whome.nsf/y/YGETZK">Ken Getz</a> published in March 2003 issue of FoxPro Advisor.

 * * *
-Aug.04, 2004: GDI+ Foundation Class to be shipped with VFP9 final release.
-Read <a href="http://www.pinpub.com./ME2/Audiences/dirmod.asp?sid=&nm=&type=pub&mod=Publications%3A%3AArticle&mid=8F3A7027421841978F18BE895F87F791&AudID=301888DF3BCF483382FC8A1382F3050B&tier=3&aid=C70E8322312C4E4E871C722D714B5937">Using GDI+ in VFP 9.0 with the FFC Library, Part 1</a> article in Fox Talk.

-Finally it is shipped on August 6, 2004.

-* * *
-<a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/dv_foxhelp9/html/c3b28578-7b4f-487f-9192-fb619ff83ad6.asp">BINTOC()</a> accepts new parameter in VFP9: bintoc(m.tW,"F") -- conversion to 32-bit float format.
+BINTOC() accepts new parameter in VFP9: bintoc(m.tW,"F") -- conversion to 32-bit float format.
 That probably makes conversion routines Int2Float and Float2Int in the code above obsolete.

 * * *
 May 10, 2006: Names of properties of RECT class have been changed from (Left, Top, Width, Height) to (rleft, rtop, rwidth, rheight).
 RECTF, a subclass of RECT, could not properly access the methods of the parent class because of those risky names.